 You’ve done everything well and provided her with all the answers.
 You basically shared many facts, opinions and data, at least half of which she didn’t write down and will soon forget.

 You don’t want your potential client to forget the points you worked so hard to prove during the call.
-Your job now is to summarize the most important information – so that you’re both on the same page next time you connect.
+Your job now is to summarise the most important information – so that you’re both on the same page next time you connect.

 Create a helpful summary